andrei-alexandrov/ArcheryClub/README.md

 # ArcheryClub
-OOP Task from the IT Talents training camp
+OOP task from the IT Talents training camp